theogonic/gaea/README.md

 # Gaea
-A general entity library written in Typescript, powered by [TypeORM](https://github.com/typeorm/typeorm), best to be used with
+A general entity library written in Typescript, powered by [TypeORM](https://github.com/typeorm/typeorm) and [PostgreSQL(JSONB)](https://www.postgresql.org/docs/current/functions-json.html), best to be used with
 [Nestjs](https://nestjs.com)